0%

 #Why the Copilot Model Hit Its Ceiling

-The previous generation of AI tools suffered from a fundamental productivity bottleneck: constant human interruption.
-GitHub Copilot, ChatGPT for coding, and early Cursor required the developer to stay in the loop for every decision — suggesting a function, waiting for approval, generating the next block, waiting for approval again.
+The previous generation of AI tools suffered from a fundamental, soul-crushing problem: constant human interruption.
+Think about it.
+GitHub Copilot, ChatGPT for coding, even early Cursor — they needed me in the loop for every single decision.
+Suggest a function, wait for my approval.
+Generate the next code block, wait for my approval again.

-This context-switching overhead ultimately saturated developer productivity.
-Engineers spent more time reviewing AI suggestions than they saved from not writing the code themselves.
-For simple, repetitive tasks (boilerplate CRUD endpoints, configuration files, test scaffolding), the interruption cost exceeded the generation benefit.
+This context-switching overhead ultimately ground developer productivity to a halt.
+I found myself spending more time reviewing what the AI suggested than I saved by not just writing the code myself.
+For the simple, repetitive stuff (your basic CRUD endpoints, config files, test scaffolding), the cost of interruption just completely outweighed any benefit from the generation.
+It was a net negative.

-Agentic workflows solve this with asynchronous execution.
-The developer defines a specification — "implement user authentication with JWT, refresh tokens, and email verification" — and the agent plans and executes the multi-file implementation while the developer works on the next task.
-The review happens at the PR boundary, not after every line.
+Agentic workflows finally tackle this with asynchronous execution.
+I define a clear specification — "implement user authentication with JWT, refresh tokens, and email verification" — and the agent goes off, plans, and executes the multi-file implementation.
+I, meanwhile, move on to my next task.
+My review happens at the pull request boundary, not after every damned line of code.
+It's a game-changer for focus.

 #The Impact on Engineering Roles: What Actually Changed